The Challenges of API Scalability

 Why It’s a Challenge:

-- Unpredictable Traffic Patterns: Traffic spikes can be difficult to predict, making it hard to prepare for sudden surges.
+- Unpredictable Demand: Traffic patterns can be difficult to predict, making it hard to prepare for sudden spikes.

-- Resource Limitations: APIs rely on backend servers, databases, and other infrastructure, which may have finite resources.
+- Resource Limitations: APIs rely on backend servers, databases, and other infrastructure, which may have finite capacity.

 Solution: